 How We Chose the Best Commercial Weed Eaters

 There is a process of testing and reviewing commercial weed eaters that are used to come up with guides for the purchaser.
-There is testing at the manufacturer's level to create the specs, reviews from customer data, and finally my opinion of testing each string trimmer.
+There is testing at the manufacturer's level to create the specs, reviews from customer data, and finally, my opinion of testing each string trimmer.

 Testing for the Best Commercial Weed Eaters

 - Horsepower: Each weed eater is placed on a rack that holds the weed eater in place.
 The user starts the weed eater and puts the throttle full force.
-Testers are used for amps, RPM, spinning per minute, and all engine parts are tested for horsepower while the throttle is full blast.
+Testers are used for amps, RPM, and spinning per minute, and all engine parts are tested for horsepower while the throttle is full blast.

 - Durability: Each weed eater must pass a durability test.
 It is similar to putting a bind on the motor and head where the string would cut thick or tall grass.
 The test is timed to ensure the commercial use would get its due as if it were run for hours.
 Each weed eater must be reliable in challenging situations.

-- Reliability: Each is tested over time of constant running and timing the mechanical breakdowns.
+- Reliability: Each is tested over time of constant running and timing of the mechanical breakdowns.
 The wear and tear also fall under durability, but the reliability is responsible for keeping up with the work crew in the lawn service.
 This is the final step in testing before moving on to the reviews.

 Reviews for the Best Commercial Weed Eater

 Reviews are carried through surveys from the commercial users who choose the brand named weed eaters.
 Sometimes certain lawn service companies will be selected by the manufacturers or retail stores that sell the brands to try out the weed eaters.
 Only the top picks are used in the reviews, and the user promises to deliver the most honest and accurate answers according to their opinions.